vgstation-coders/vgstation13/tgui/docs/converting-old-tgui-interfaces.md

 {{data.example_data}}
 ```

-However, you may occasionally come across data inserts that instead of referencing the `data` var or things contained within it instead reference `adata`. `adata` was short for animated data, and was used for smooth number animations in interfaces. instead of having a seperate data structure for this. tgui-next instead uses a component, which is `AnimatedNumber`.
+However, you may occasionally come across data inserts that instead of referencing the `data` var or things contained within it instead reference `adata`. `adata` was short for animated data, and was used for smooth number animations in interfaces. instead of having a seperate data structure for this. vgui-next instead uses a component, which is `AnimatedNumber`.

 `AnimatedNumber` is used like this